jaswanth4237/First-ERC-20-Token-on-Ethereum/README.md

 Example:
 allowance(Owner, Spender) → 50

-4. Spend Approved Tokens
+#4.
+Spend Approved Tokens
-Function: transferFrom(address from, address to, uint256 amount) transferFrom(address from, address to, uint256 amount)
+##Function: transferFrom(address from, address to, uint256 amount)
+transferFrom(address from, address to, uint256 amount)
 This lets the spender transfer tokens from the owner’s wallet to another address, using approved allowance.
 Example (after approve):